EddieHubCommunity/HealthCheck/README.md

    b.
 In your GitHub OAuth app, GitHub will generate the `client id` and `client secret`, add these to your the `.env` file

+   You can change the environment variable `APP_ENV` to the value of `test`, and this will mock out the OAuth.

 9. Run the project with one of these

    a.
 If you have Postgres installed, you can run the app locally `npm run dev` OR